i05nagai/memorandum/business/interview/interview_question_data_scientist.md

     * draw curve whose x axis is FP rate and whose y axis is TP rate by changing the threshold of the binary-prediction model
 * Area Under the Curve

+* Why does Baysian assume the existence of p.d.f.?

 ## Reference